9 Tips To Walk Correctly: Dos And Don'ts For Every Walker

 Walking burns anywhere between 120 and 178 calories in half an hour, if you are walking at about 3.5 mph.
 That is pretty good for an activity that needs no major investment and which can be made interesting with the help of company, a good walking route, or a killer music playlist.

 What you should keep in mind, though, is that walking too – like any exercise – needs to be done right if you want to make the most of it.
-Here are some do’s and don’ts to keep track of so you are walking correctly.
+Even if you are not walking to burn calories, a proper form is a must since it prevents injuries related to posture or stress.
+Here are some dos and don’ts to keep track of so you are walking correctly.

 Avoid breathing in through your mouth.
 Stick to inhaling through your nose, relaxing your stomach as you do this.
 You should be able to feel the air filling your lungs, right to the very lower sections.

 To breathe out properly, feel your belly flatten as you exhale, pushing the air out of your lungs until it whooshes out of your mouth.

 Walking involves a sequence of movements that experts call the gait cycle.
 Start with a powerful pushing-away motion from the ground as your heel lifts off from the ground, followed by the rest of the foot, ending with the toes.
 The heel makes contact first at the new position followed by the toes.

 Simply put, you push off with your toes and land on your heels.
 Use this “heel to toe” walk rather than an “all-at-once” flat-footed walk and you should see an increase in how fast you can walk too.

 It is tempting to look down as you walk, watching your feet as they stride forward.
 But that is not the best position as far as posture goes.